Best Spots for Beginner Rock Climbing in Tahoe

 We'll Cover:

-Best Spots for Top Roping in Tahoe
+Best Top Roping Spots for Rock Climbing in Tahoe

 Don’t be surprised if you find the transition from gym climbing to outdoor rock climbing in Tahoe to be more challenging than expected.
 Making the move from color coded jugs to tiny crimps that you can hardly see can be quite the shocker.
 Luckily the Tahoe area has a good amount of top roping crags that let you focus on the climbing without worrying about the gear too much.
 We cannot emphasize enough the importance of taking a course from a professional to gain the necessary skills to rock climb outdoors safely.